Blog🔥 Glow Up Tips

 The 6-Phase Softmaxxing System That Works in 8 Weeks

-Why 73% of Beginners Fail at Softmaxxing (And How to Avoid It)
+Why Most Beginners Stall (And How to Avoid It)

-The final failure point is ignoring facial analysis and using generic advice.
+The last stall is generic advice.
 What works for square faces often fails for oval faces.
-Skincare routines for oily skin can damage dry skin.
-Hair colors that complement warm undertones look terrible on cool undertones.
-Successful softmaxxing requires understanding your specific facial geometry, skin type, and coloring.
-This is why our looksmaxxing test includes detailed facial measurements—generic advice produces generic results.
+Skincare routines built for oily skin can damage dry skin.
+Hair colors that flatter warm undertones look wrong on cool undertones.
+Useful softmaxxing is specific — to your face, your skin, your coloring — and a baseline read of your own face is usually the missing input.

 The fix